 Whether it be low back, neck, shoulder, hip or knee pain a thorough assessment is essential to establish the source and extent of injury.
 The more baseline information we have the better to get to know you as a person, your medical history as well as activity history and to establish goals as to what you want to achieve from physiotherapy.
-From there we can put a plan in place to reach these agreed goals through a plan to suit your needs.
+From there we can put a plan in place to reach these agreed goals through a program to suit your needs.

 Massage can have an effect on tight and aching muscles that may be over active for some reason.
 As well as the massage it is important to determine why that muscle has become tight (possibly weak also) so this pattern can be avoided again.
 Other modalities useful for recovery can be advice around exercise and also the Air Relax system.
 This uses the most advanced digitally controlled air pressure system to provide dynamic compression to limbs compromised by poor circulation.
 The aim is to enable you to train harder but recover smarter.
 It is also very useful following surgery where swelling may be the limiting factor with progressing through rehabilitation.